-Whatever path you choose, bear in mind that there are a bunch of database monitoring tools – and that dbWatch is one of them. dbWatch comes with many of its own unique features that help your databases exceed your wildest expectations, and the experts in the northern part of Europe behind it are always at your service.
+Whatever path you choose, remember that there are a bunch of database monitoring tools – and dbWatch is one of them. dbWatch comes with many of its unique features that help your databases exceed your wildest expectations, and the experts in the northern part of Europe behind it are always at your service.
 Try it and you won’t regret it, but before doing that, make sure to take a deeper look at our blog – we have many more things in store for you.

 About the Author:

 Lukas Vileikis is an ethical hacker and a frequent conference speaker.